x64-bit/Ionic-Compound-Generator/README.md

 # Ionic-Compound-Generator
 Somewhat functional.
 Didn't bother putting polyatomic ions nor a lot of transition metals because I rushed this in an hr at midnight

+It's not perfect.
+H2O spits out "hydrogen oxide" rather than "water", and I put "zinc (2)" as one of Zinc's ionic names so it spits out "zinc (2) [anion]".
+I don't think Java supports subscripts, either, so I can't have coefficients (then again, ionic compounds shouldn't have coefficients).

+Regardless, it works pretty well considering how little effort I put into it.
+924 compounds in 2 hrs!
+Took me 3 days to write down 300.

 What the program outputs:

 ```